saigontechnology/Puppy/Puppy.Swagger/Readme.md

 3. Let select Configuration: `All Configurations` to make the setting apply for all configuration.
 4. [Optional] you can forse all configuration run with `x64` bit (it better x86 or any CPU if your project always run on x64 machine) by select `x64` in `Platform Target` dropdown list.
 5. [Optional] add `Suppress warnings` codes: `1701;1702;1705;1591`, if make project stop warning add `XML comment block` for all `Action` when you enable `Documentation` xml file.
 6. Let enable `Documentation` xml by select checkbox `XML document file`, Visual Studio will auto add the path of xml file is `<Your Output Path>\<Your Name Space>.xml`.
-You can change it if you want or just keep it to make `Puppy.Swagger` work well.
+You can change it if you want or just keep it to make `Puppy.Api Document` work well.

 Other way is copy code below and put into your `.cspoj`
 ```xml